dedoussis/asynction/CONTRIBUTING.md

 The release workflow:

 1. Builds the source and wheel distributions
-1. Builds the Sphynx documentation
+1. Builds the Sphinx documentation
 1. Publishes the distributions to <https://test.pypi.org/project/asynction/>
 1. Publishes the distributions to <https://pypi.org/project/asynction/>
 1. Publishes the HTML docs to <https://asynction.dedouss.is>